Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Limited Warranty

 ADT’s equipment comes with a limited 12-month warranty that covers manufacturing defects.
-However, once you install the equipment, that warranty drops to 90 days from the date of installation.
-That goes for DIY and professional installation.
-We wish ADT did better here considering we got a three-year warranty when we reviewed Frontpoint.
-SimpliSafe offers a three-year warranty too.
+That warranty drops to 90 days from the date of installation, though.
+We wish ADT did better here, considering we got a three-year warranty when we reviewed Frontpoint.
+SimpliSafe offers a three-year warranty ,too.
 Even Vivint, which requires a contract like ADT, has a 120-day warranty.
 That said, ADT has an optional extended warranty, and they do offer an impressive six-month money-back guarantee that you don't get with other top companies.
 So there are trade-offs.

 >> Check Out: Compare Home Security Companies